Why it may be difficult to establish a link with Vikram Lander

 "Impact shock may have caused damage to the lander," he said.

-The lander was designed to execute a soft landing on the lunar surface, and to function for one lunarday, which is equivalent to about14earthdays.
+The lander was designed to execute a soft landing on the lunar surface, and to function for one lunarday, which is equivalent to about 14 earth-days.

-Contact from the lander to the ground stations was lost during its powered descent to the Lunar surface minutes before the planned touch-down in the early hours of Satuday.
+Contact from the lander to the ground stations was lost during its powered descent to the Lunar surface minutes before the planned touch-down in the early hours of Saturday.

 Chandrayaan 2: Impact shock may have caused damage to Vikram Lander